NargesRajabi/Daisy/README.md

 Project title: To do list

-Project scope: the general look of this application will be like a Calander that users can add notes to each day to track their daily activities and use check marks to verify which activities are done and send reminders about dates or hours that have been marked as important.
+Project scope: the general look of this application will be a main window which welcomes users and then user can proceed to task window.
+Users can add activities and track their daily activities and use check marks to verify which activities are done and search or update an activity.

 Project Users, Actors, Vendors, Actuators: everyone can use this application, there are no age limitations.
 This application can help everyone without regard to their age to manage their time and keep track of their activities and prevent them from forgetting important tasks.
 This application is for individuals use which improves users' daily life.

 Project Properties: